Wacky-Mole/WackysDatabase/README.md

 - `requiresRoof` (bool): Indicates whether the smelter requires a roof.
 - `addOreAnimationLength` (float): The length of the animation for adding ore.
 - `smelterConversion` (List<SmelterConversionList>): The list of smelter conversions.
+- `replaceDefaultConversion` (bool) Default true - Override all of the conversion list. - false just adds to existing list

 ### fuelItemData